d3m0n4l3x/fatbee/README.md

 5) Allowing the honeypot processes to send out logs through Syslog protocol, and everything can be defined in the send_syslog_v1.pl.
 6) The honeypot will send an email to a specific email address through Gmail, and the email address is defined in the send_email_through_gmail_v3.pl.
 7) There is a built-in Correlation Analysis engine with FatBee, and the engine is configured by modifying the file, /usr/local/sbin/fatbee/correlation_analysis_v1.pl.
+8) Furthermore, in order to reduce the uncertainty, there is a Watchdog application running with FatBee and ensuring that all processes are running properly.

 * Installation
 1) Copy everything to /usr/local/sbin/fatbee.